krother/training_and_teaching_methods/troubleshooting/energizers.md

 2. **HMMMM** - like level 1 and aditionally turn around once.
 3. **Bing!** - Jump, raise your arm, point to the ceiling and make a noise like „bing!“

-*by Celestine Kleinesper at EuroPython 2017*
+*presented by Celestine Kleinesper at EuroPython 2017*

 ----